oliviawestmacottssw/SSW.Rules.Content/rules/general---do-you-know-every-object-name-should-be-owned-by-dbo/rule.md

 ---

-​​​The reason is that you avoid ownership chain problems.
+The reason is that you avoid ownership chain problems.
 Where Mary owns an object, Fred can read the object and then he creates a proc and he gives permission to Tom to execute.
-But Tom cannot because there is a product chain of ownership.​​​​
+But Tom cannot because there is a product chain of ownership.

 CREATE PROCEDURE [Adam Cogan].[Sales by Year]